 - Small inns and hotels will virtually never have shampoos, lotions, or fancy soaps.

 If they do have shampoo, it usually will be a straight non-conditioning type.
 Ironically, room rentals and short-term apartments will usually provide more of the basics than your standard hotel or inn does.
 But, if there isn't one in the room, a request to the desk will usually turn up a hairdryer.

 - Budget travelers really need to pack light.
 As regional airlines in Europe have much tighter carry-on restrictions, a slightly-oversized-but-under-packed bag may still squish into the baggage tester, and you don't want to end up paying $50 or more for an overweight bag because you couldn't decide between those two pairs of shoes or t-shirts.

 - Learn the art of using a sarong.

 - Leave all but one t-shirt at home.
 Pick up blatantly Greek-themed equivalents.
 Plus, if you wear them lightly, they can be washed and double as gifts for folks back home.

-- Consider how many outfit choices you go through in a long weekend at home.
+- Consider how many outfit choices you go through on a long weekend at home.
 When you're traveling, you'll have your favorite items that you wear more frequently because they work best for you.
 You won't need as many clothes as you think.
-Sometimes, we overpack because of anxiety about the trip, and somehow feel more secure if we're over-equipped with underwear.
-Leave the anxiety at home, too.
+Sometimes, we over-pack because of anxiety about the trip, and we somehow feel more secure if we're over-equipped with underwear.
+Leave the anxiety at home too.

 - Finally, if there's any reason to skip packing something—a tiny tear, the color is almost right but not quite, that shirt has an itchy tag—leave it at home.
-You won't miss it and you will, happily, miss those extra ounces in your suitcase.
+You won't miss it, and you will gladly miss those extra ounces in your suitcase.